-Save and Save & Exit attend to save current SyItems configuration.
+Save and Save & Exit allows to save the current SyItems configuration.

-You can configure more than one SyItem per time, order them, test the configurations with
+You can configure more than one SyItem by time, order them, test the configurations with

-testing buttons (Run, Open Folder, File Property, RunAs), but as long as you don't save configuration,
+buttons Run, Open Folder, File Property, RunAs, but as long as you don't save configuration,

-To rollback to the last saved configuration you need to press Reset button.
+To rollback to the last saved configuration you need to press the Reset button.

-Saving a configuration fix it as stable and you can't automatically rollback anymore.
+Saving a configuration fixes it as stable and prevents any automatic rollback.

-Since version 1.12 saving current SyMenu configuration means to save form size and position too.
-When you re-open configuration form
+Saving current SyMenu configuration means to save form size and position.
+When you re-open configuration form,

-SyMenu remember its last position and size and take this settings again.
+SyMenu remembers its last position and size and takes this setting again.